SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

+To explore the roles of spatiotemporal translator, spatial encoder, and decoder, we perform an ablation study on the Moving MNIST dataset, as shown in Fig.~\ref{fig:ablation}.
 We represent submodules trained with $n$ epochs as $\mathrm{Enc}_n, \mathrm{Translator}_n, \mathrm{Dec}_n$.
 Given a model trained with $50$ epochs, we replace its submodules with maturer ones trained with $2,000$ epochs.
-It can be seen that the spatiotemporal translator mainly focuses on predicting the position and content of the objects.
+It can be seen that the spatiotemporal translator focuses on predicting the position and content of the objects.
 The spatial encoder focuses on the background portrayed, and the spatial decoder is responsible for optimizing the shape of the foreground objects.